Thea Selliaas Thorsen

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2020) Blindness and Insight: Emotions of Erotic Love in Roman Poetry.
-Opuscula: Annual of the Swedish Institute at Athens and Rome.
+Opuscula: Annual of the Swedish Institutes at Athens and Rome.

 - (2019) Cydippe, the Poet.
 The Classical Journal. vol. 115 (2).